This Week in Petroleum History, January 15 to January 21

 January 16, 2012 – New Radio Show explores Energy Education

-An Oklahoma radio station began broadcasting Exploring Energy, a weekday morning program dedicated to energy education.
-The show, hosted by Shawn Wilson and Nathan Brewer, examines issues “from oil and gas, to wind, solar, coal, nuclear and geothermal.”
-Guests have included T. Boone Pickens and Oklahoma Attorney General Scott Pruitt, who has been nominated by President-elect Donald Trump to lead the Environmental Protection Agency.
+An Elk City, Oklahoma, radio station (KECO) began broadcasting Exploring Energy, a weekday morning program dedicated to energy education.
+The show, today hosted by Shawn Wilson and Jared Atha, examines issues “from oil and gas, to wind, solar, coal, nuclear and geothermal.”
 In April 2014, a Remember When Wednesday special segment began featuring stories from the American Oil & Gas Historical Society.

 January 18, 1919 – Texas Church rejects drilling in Cemetery